 10+ years of experience of legal representation for international organizations, specifically in the nor-profit sector.

-Fluent English spoken representatives with sound familiarity with latest communication channels like emails and skype.
-Able to communicate Relief International Country, Regional and Head quarter level.
+Fluent English spoken representatives with sound familiarity with latest communication channels like emails, MS TEAMS and skype.
+Able to communicate Relief International Country Team, Regional and Global Support Office level.

 Economical advantage to Relief International on fees/rates for legal services.

 Bids should include proposed monthly retainer rates for services.
-RI will prioritise firms that meet all the requirements, but will lover retainer rates.
+RI will prioritize firms that meet all the requirements, but will lover retainer rates.

 Contract Period